CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/03-intro-text.md

     </a>
 </figure>

-The NLTK library we used for FreqDist also comes with stemmers and lemmatizers.
+The NLTK library we used for `FreqDist` also comes with code to do stemming and lemmatization.
+We can use the `PorterStemmer` class to stem words and the `WordNetLemmatizer` class to lemmatize words.
+You can read more about these classes here [https://www.nltk.org/api/nltk.stem.html](https://www.nltk.org/api/nltk.stem.html).

 ```python
 import nltk